jirapongse/katacoda-scenarios/esdk-docker/intro.md

 It contains five steps which are:
 - Build the Elektron SDK Docker Image (30 minutes)
-- Run a Provider example (5 minutes)
+- Run a Provider example (2 minutes)
-- Run a Consumer example (5 minutes)
+- Run a Consumer example (2 minutes)
-- Stop and remove Docker containers (5 minutes)
+- Stop and remove Docker containers (2 minutes)
-- Access shell command prompt to run other examples (5 minutes)
+- Access the shell command prompt to run other examples (4 minutes)